whistlegraph/aesthetic-computer/README.txt

 🌟 Projects in Progress (PIP) 🌟

 *** profile.lisp ***
+  - [] If email is unverified and user is on homepage or on profile page...

   + @ida / @nohandle
   |
-  | Check email to verify account.
+  | - Check email to verify account.
   | Resend verification email. (prefill email)
   | Set handle. (prefill handle)
   | 20 paintings